lcucav/networkdisruption/README.md

 * [Setup](#setup)

 ## General info
-This project has been developed to distrupt real complex networks.
+This project has been developed to disrupt real complex networks.
 For further details, please refers to our work [[1]](#1).

 ## Technologies
 Project is created with: